DemetriCassidy/WhatsForDinner/README.md

 this is done, install all required dependencies by running `npm install` in your terminal.
 From here, you can start the server by running `node index.js` in the directory it's located in.
 The interface can be accessed from your web browser of choice by visiting localhost:8000.
+Log in with the username "fakeperson@fakecollege.edu" and the password "password123!".

 ## Testing
 To run unit tests on the program simply enter "npm test" into a terminal.

 ## Continuous Integration
-The actions log in the GitHub repo shows bulid history
+The actions log in the GitHub repo shows bulid history.
+Our Heroku app automatically builds every time we push to this GitHub.